Long Beach Guide to Retaining Walls: What to Know Before You Build- Materials, Drainage, Permits

 2. Do You Need a Permit for a Retaining Wall in Long Beach?

-• it’s near a property line
+• Is near a property line

-• significant grading is involved
+• Involves significant grading

 retaining wall long beach, ca

-3. Best Retaining Wall Materials for Long Beach
+3. Best Retaining Wall Materials for Long Beach Homes

 • Concrete Block Walls